swup/fragment-plugin/README.md

 </main>
 ```

-Fragment Plugin will detect `<dialog open>`-fragment elements automatically on every page view and move them to the [top layer](https://developer.mozilla.org/en-US/docs/Glossary/Top_layer) automatically.
+> [!TIP] Fragment Plugin will detect `<dialog open>`-fragment elements automatically on every page view and move them to the [top layer](https://developer.mozilla.org/en-US/docs/Glossary/Top_layer) automatically.
 This has advantages for both accesssiblity as well as styling.

 ## API methods